I have been a teacher for a few years now and I know how hard the job is. I write articles to help teachers come up with great ideas.

-Surely, having independent children within our classrooms is everything a teacher wants!
+Surely, having independent children is what a teacher wants!

-In this article, I will give you a few ideas that I have come up with to do exactly that and much more; independent learning, teamwork, resourcefulness, persistance, confidence, and empathy for others are life skills these children also enhance during these activities.
+In this article, I will give you a few ideas that I have come up with to do that and much more; independent learning, teamwork, resourcefulness, persistence, confidence, and empathy for others are life skills these activities enhance.
 Win, win - yes?

 Idea 1 : Describing from a picture.

 To get started you will need a picture of something related to the work you are covering within your literacy lessons.
-The complexity of the picture will be defined by the ability of the group and their ages.
+The complexity of the picture depends on the ability of the group and their ages.

 - Higher ability will get a more complex picture so they can practice more complex descriptive sentences.

-- The pictures can and should give the children to use the language of choice within your literacy lessons, i.e. in year 1 a simple picture (cartoon) with blocks of colours which are light or dark.
-Then further up the school it could be a picture of someone crying so they could use similes or metaphores of this tear running down his/her face.
+- The pictures can and should give the children the opportunity to use the language of choice within your literacy lessons, i.e. in year one a simple picture (cartoon) with blocks of colours which are light or dark.
+Then further up the school it could be a picture of someone crying so they could use similes or metaphors of the tears running down their face.

 Once they have drawn their picture (this could be done on whiteboards on the carpet at the front for lower years or with pencil and scrap paper for older children) then I would show them my picture on the interactive whiteboard.
-A discussion about what was good about my desription would then follow - this allows them to see what I expect from their descriptions.
+A discussion about what was good about my description would then follow.
+This allows them to see what I expect from their descriptions.